Gangs targeting young people and their accounts to move money, gardaí warn

 College students and secondary-school pupils are being targeted by crime gangs who wanted to pay them for use of their bank accounts

-College students and secondary-school pupils are being targeted by crime gangs who wanted to pay them for use of their bank accounts, the Garda has warned.
+College students and secondary-school pupils are being targeted by crime gangs who want to pay them for use of their bank accounts, the Garda has warned.

 Some 700 suspected “money mules” have been identified in the Republic in the last year, many of them teenagers or in their early 20s and recruited on college campuses and in schools, sports clubs and workplaces – but mostly online.